oVirt/ovirt-site/source/architecture/architecture.html.md

 ### Host Agent (VDSM)

-VDSM covers all functionality required by oVirt Engine.
+VDSM is a component developed in Python, which covers all functionality required by oVirt Engine for host, VM, networking and storage management.

+1. The VDSM API is XML-RPC based (planned to move to REST API).
+This is how ovirt-engine communicates with VDSM.
-1. Configures host, networking and shared storage
+2. Configures host, networking and shared storage
-2. Uses libvirt for VM life cycle operations
+3. Uses libvirt for VM life cycle operations
-3. Written in Python
-4. The VDSM API is XML-RPC based (planned to move to REST API).
-5. Multithreaded, multi-processes
+4. Multithreaded, multi-processes
-6. Speaks with its guest agent via virtio-serial
+5. Speaks with its guest agent via virtio-serial
-7. Adds customized clustering support for LVM that scales to hundreds of nodes
+6. Adds customized clustering support for LVM that scales to hundreds of nodes
-8. Implements a distributed image repository over the supported storage types (local directory, FCP, FCoE, iSCSI, NFS, SAS)
+7. Implements a distributed image repository over the supported storage types (local directory, FCP, FCoE, iSCSI, NFS, SAS)
-9. Multihost system, one concurrent metadata writer
+8. Multihost system, one concurrent metadata writer
-10. Scales linearly in data writers
+9. Scales linearly in data writers

 ![](Vdsm-arch.png "Vdsm-arch.png")